JuanmaMN/TidyTuesday/README.md

 <hr>

-## Week 19/2023 - Poverty rate for families in the United States
+## Week 19/2023 - Poverty rate for families in the United States in 2018

 Code is available [here](https://github.com/JuanmaMN/TidyTuesday/blob/master/2023/May/TidyTuesday_9th_May_2023).